What parents need to know

 Parents Need to Know

-Parents need to know that beneath the silent film slapstick comedy and the artistry of Chaplin there is a serious political thread that pits the working man against powerful authority figures.
+Parents need to know that beneath the silent film slapstick comedy and the artistry of Chaplin in Modern Times there is a serious political thread that pits the working man against powerful authority figures.
 So while kids will be thoroughly entertained by sight gags, comic mayhem, and outrageous characters, grownups and teens will see razor-sharp commentary about class differences and the struggle of the poor and middle class.
 Action is vintage farce -- pratfalls, bumps on the head, man vs. machine, errant gunshots, and car chases.
 There is one brief but serious moment when a man is killed during a workers' riot.
 Several scenes show characters smoking and others involve drunkenness.
 One lengthy sequence finds Chaplin accidentally ingesting smuggled white "nose powder," and behaving erratically afterward.
 Though most of the film is silent, there are some synchronized sound effects and singing.

 What's the story?